 - An organization leader has knowledge of the act or incident before or while it occurs and fails to take corrective action

 - The incident occurs at a facility, on or off campus, which is owned, leased, rented or used by the student organization

 - A pattern of individual violations is found to have existed without proper or appropriate organization remedy or sanction

 - Members of the organization attempt to cover up or fail to report improper conduct to the appropriate Willamette University officials.

-As designated by the Willamette University President, the Dean of Campus Life is responsible for regulation of the rights and responsibilities process.
-The Dean of Campus Life has designated the Director of Rights and Responsibilities to be the University conduct administrator, responsible for development and coordination of rights and responsibilities processes and the Standards of Conduct.
-Any question of interpretation regarding rights and responsibilities processes and the Standards of Conduct shall be referred to the Director of Rights and Responsibilities or designee for final determination.
-Proposed revisions to the Standards of Conduct or the student rights and responsibilities process may be submitted by any member of the University community to the Director of Rights and Responsibilities or Dean of Campus Life.
+As designated by the Willamette University President, the Vice President for Campus Life is responsible for regulation of the Rights and Responsibilities processes.
+The Vice President for Campus Life has designated the Director of Rights and Responsibilities to be the university conduct administrator, responsible for development and coordination of Rights and Responsibilities processes and the Standards of Conduct.
+Any question of interpretation regarding Rights and Responsibilities processes and the Standards of Conduct shall be referred to the Director of Rights and Responsibilities or designee for final determination.
+Proposed revisions to the Standards of Conduct or student Rights and Responsibilities processes may be submitted by any member of the university community to the Director of Rights and Responsibilities or Vice President for Campus Life.

 ¹The College of Law, the Graduate School of Management, and the College of Liberal Arts subscribe to the principles of the Standards of Conduct.
 However, the implementation of academic standards is governed by the College of Law Student Grievance Procedure, Graduate School of Management Grievance and Complaint Procedures, or the CLA Plagiarism and Cheating Policy, and shall be accomplished through those procedures.
 The determination of whether a matter falls within academic standards shall be made by the Dean of the College of Law, the Dean of the Graduate School of Management, or the CLA Academic Status Committee.